ClaireCJS/fix_unicode_filenames/README.md

 It can be invoked in two ways:

-* Standalone mode: Run in a folder to clean it
-                   Will prompt for each change unless set to automatic
+* Standalone mode: Run in a folder to cleanse.
+Prompts for each change by default.
-* Module mode: Incorporate into other program.
-                   Use it to cleanse strings, particularly for filenames
+* Module mode: Use in your own code to cleanse strings, particularly for filenames

 To cleanse in two ways: